vssizoff/yandex2024Bh/dfs2.md

     int from, to; cin >> from >> to;
     graph[from].push_back(to);
 }
-condensation(); // components is count of components for (auto color : colors) cout << color << ' ';
+condensation(graph, colors); // components is count of components for (auto color : colors) cout << color << ' ';
 ```